darinz/DL/05_CNN/02_pooling_layers.md

 \frac{\partial L}{\partial x_{m,n}} = \frac{1}{|R_{i,j}|} \frac{\partial L}{\partial y_{i,j}}
 ```

+> **Key Insight:**
+>
+> Average pooling is less aggressive than max pooling and can be better for tasks where all features matter, not just the strongest ones.

 ### 3. Global Pooling

 Global pooling reduces spatial dimensions to a single value per channel.